Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 Keep writing.
 The channel clears with continued effort.

-Some signs the channel is open:
+Signs the channel is open:

 - The writing voice changes and no longer sounds like your inner monologue